 " I've always wanted to have a pottery.
 My husband was slightly horrified at the idea at first.
 But we believe gaiety, brightness and good design are good business as well as good things in themselves."

-Susan was born on the 6th June 1918 to the architect Sir Clough Williams-Ellis, the architect and creator of Portmeirion Village in North Wales, and his wife Amabel.
-Susan’s life was spent socialising with and being taught by creative talents such as Bernard and David Leach, Henry Moore and Graham Sutherland and, keeping such interesting company, her innate feeling for shape, form and pattern flourished.
-The opportunity to use those skills came along when her father, Clough, asked her to create some ceramic gifts for the shop at Portmeirion Village.
+Susan was born on the 6th June 1918 to Sir Clough Williams-Ellis, the architect and creator of Portmeirion Village in North Wales, and his wife Amabel.
+The story of Portmeirion pottery really first began when Susan’s father asked her to create some ceramic gifts for the shop at Portmeirion Village.
 This ignited Susan and her husband Euan’s flair for business, which would see them later launch Portmeirion pottery.

-Following the success and increasing demand for this pottery, in 1960 Susan and Euan purchased A. E. Gray Ltd., a small pottery decorating company based in Stoke-on-Trent.
-This was followed by the purchase of a second pottery company, Kirkhams Ltd., that had the capacity to not only decorate the pottery but also make it.
-This allowed Susan to design both shape and surface pattern which, in the 1960s, was considered quite unique.
-These two businesses were combined and Portmeirion Potteries was born.
-In fact, Portmeirion Potteries continues to manufacture Susan's designs as well as others in the same factory in Stoke-on-Trent to this very day.
+In 1960 Susan and Euan purchased A. E. Gray Ltd., a small pottery decorating company based in Stoke-on-Trent.
+This was followed by the purchase of a second pottery company, Kirkhams Ltd., which had the capacity to not only decorate the pottery but also make it.
+These two businesses were combined and Portmeirion potteries was born.
+In fact, Portmeirion potteries continues to manufacture Susan's designs as well as others in the same factory in Stoke-on-Trent to this very day.